Posture-Related Neck Stiffness

 Yes.
 Stress can change breathing patterns, posture, muscle tension, and how the body carries load through the neck and shoulders.
 While stress is not the only factor, it often contributes to recurring tightness and tension patterns that should be evaluated alongside posture and mobility.

 Our clinic focuses heavily on movement quality, posture, mobility, and recurring symptom patterns.
 Rather than simply providing a quick adjustment and sending patients home, we aim to help patients better understand why symptoms may be recurring and what supportive strategies may help long term.
+You can also learn more about corrective care.

 If your symptoms keep coming back, a focused evaluation can help you better understand what may be contributing to the pattern.